 However, some artists forgo stencils altogether.
-They prefer freehand tattooing, a process with fewer steps but greater skill requirements.
+They prefer freehand tattooing, a process with fewer steps, yet greater skill requirements.

 What Is Freehand Tattooing?